 - Their addiction was not their choice or voluntary behavior.
 It is a disease that needs treatment like all other diseases.
 The only medicine that you can continue to supply them is the encouragement that you have given them up to this point.
 Keep them motivated and try not to put them down since they’re fresh in recovery and could relapse.

-- They have learned that drug addiction wasn’t a character flaw, but something tragic that people struggle with every year and they are not the only ones.
-This is not your fault or theirs, they just need help that others might not need.
+- They have learned that drug addiction wasn’t a character flaw but something tragic that people struggle with every year, and they are not the only ones.
+Addiction is not your fault; they just need help that others might not need.

 - Help them surround themselves with others that have suffered from the same disease rather than allowing them to hang out with old friends with unhealthy habits.

-- Treatment might not have been a one-shot deal, for some to get to 60 days of sobriety it takes multiple tries.
+- Treatment might not have been a one-shot deal.
+For some, to get to 60 days of sobriety takes multiple tries.
 If they fail the first time, they are not hopeless.
-There is still hope for them, each person should have an individualized treatment program because not all programs are the same.
+There is still hope for them, and each person should have an individualized treatment program because not all programs are the same.
 There is no magic bullet solution for all forms of drug and alcohol addiction.
 Each case is different and must be addressed and treated differently.

-The boundaries after 60 days in rehab should start to become a little stricter.
-As each month passes the child should start to become less dependent on you and start to focus on job searching and saving money.
+As each month passes, the child should start to become less dependent on you and focus on job searching and saving money.

-Most substance users will gain confidence at this point and will believe they have the problem under control, but boundaries will remind them that they can slip at any point.
+Most substance users will gain confidence and will believe they have the problem under control, but boundaries will remind them that they can slip at any point.

-- If they have committed to a 90-day program, then do not allow them to leave after 60 days.
-In their new way of living they must learn that once making a commitment, they must stick with it.
+- If they have committed to a 90-day program, do not allow them to leave after 60 days.
+In their new way of living, they must learn that they must stick with it once committing.
 Lying and breaking promises was their old way of living and should not be incorporated into their sober life.
 Tell them that they need to stay for their committed time.